OVERVIEW

 When sharing our strategies for monitoring Kuugalak with to our community, multiple homeowners and builders expressed interest in having their own buildings monitored for performance and efficiency.
 We saw an opportunity to begin developing a valuable, and much needed database of building practices in the Arctic.
 Through funding from Infrastructure Canada's Research and Knowledge Initiative, and in partnership with SAIT Green Building Technology (SAIT GBT), Cambridge Bay's Aurora Energy Solutions, and

-usage in six community buildings representing a range of conventional and advanced building methods.
+multiple community members, our project proposes the monitoring and analysis of indoor air quality, energy and water usage in six community buildings representing a range of conventional and advanced building methods.
 The goal of this research is to better understand the impacts of different construction, typologies and building choices in the Arctic, including building envelope; mechanical, electrical energy use and renewable energy systems; ventilation; and water use.
 It will additionally consider the impact of extreme climate conditions in the Arctic and occupant habits in response to these changing conditions.
 We will compare the various ways that people are actively building in the Arctic, and how each of these strategies performs, in order to

 make recommendations for developing more long-term and sustainable infrastructure for the Canadian Arctic.